scotran/WikipediaSearch/README.md

 ### About

-Similar small projects can be viewed on [codepen](https://codepen.io/notthebest).
+Similar small projects can be viewed on my [codepen](https://codepen.io/notthebest).